Tenacom/Buildvana.Sdk/.github/ISSUE_TEMPLATE/01_bug_report.md

 ## Other information

 <!--
-* Please include any relevant error messages.
+* Please include any relevant information you have.
 Please prefer pasted text over images (so it shows up in searches).
 * If you have an idea where the problem might lie, let us know that here.
 Please include any pointers to code, relevant changes, or related issues you know of.
 * Do you know of any workarounds?
   -->